-Nearly 3 in 5 American adults take a prescription drug according to a 2015 study published in the Journal of the American Medical Association.
-Whether or not we realize it, pharmacists are an integral part of our lives and we should give them the deserved recognition for the value they bring to the community.
+Nearly 3 in 5 American adults take a prescription drug, according to a 2015 study published in the Journal of the American Medical Association.
+Pharmacists are an integral part of our lives and we should give them the deserved recognition for the value they bring to their communities.

-On that note, happy American Pharmacists Month (in October)!
+On that note, happy American Pharmacists Month!
 The APhA created American Pharmacists Month to celebrate U.S. pharmacists who contribute to the wellness of patients through clinical integration and patient consultation.
 Community pharmacists provide convenient, high-quality care that drives behavioral changes and improves health outcomes.
-They are the most accessible and approachable healthcare expert, which makes them an invaluable resource in our everyday lives.
+They are the most accessible and approachable healthcare expert, which makes them invaluable resources in our everyday lives.

 Here we celebrate pharmacists and look at the many ways they provide value to the community.

 Prescription medication dispensing

 Medication dispensing is the traditional bread and butter of pharmacists.
-They review drug dosage, strength, directions and ensure there are no interactions with other medication.
+They review drug dosages, strength, directions and ensure there are no interactions with other medication.
 A pharmacist is the last checkpoint before a patient takes their medication, which makes them an essential part of the patient care team.
 Although pharmacists are not technically providers, some jurisdictions already allow pharmacists to dispense a refill for certain medications without a prescription.
 Additionally, new technology — like telepharmacy software — enables off-site pharmacists to dispense medication from a remote location.

 Pharmacists also add value to the community by providing clinical services, such as vaccines and immunizations, with no appointment needed.
 In some states, pharmacies are starting to enter working agreements with physicians in order to offer more clinical services.
 Pharmacists can also perform medication therapy management (MTM) for patients as a way to improve medication adherence and impact health outcomes, not to mention contribute to the CMS Star Ratings given to health plans.
 The more pharmacists there are providing clinical services, the more patients have access to those services.